 For the record: A 500-word essay should fit on one page; 250 words is two decent-sized paragraphs.
 Don’t go over.
 Or at least, not by much.

-You can also check out what we said about past season questions on this page; those discussions may help you see how Columbia is consistent in its strategies for how it’s recruiting all you Brave Supplicants.
+- You can also check out what we said about past season questions on this page; those discussions may help you see how Columbia is consistent in its strategies for how it’s recruiting all you Brave Supplicants.
+Lots more essay critiques of Columbia MBA essays linked from this page!
+Pretty much all of them relevant to your process of writing today!

 Columbia 2017 Dates and Deadlines